NIRSpec MOS Recommended Strategies

 Figure 3.
 A single observation from two merged Plans

-In the MOS observation template (in the APT Forms Editor), 2 new Exposure Specifications were made when the observation was created from the MPT Plans (upper table).
+In the MOS observation template (in the APT Forms Editor), 2 new Exposure Specifications were made (upper table in this figure) when the observation was created from the MPT Plans.
 The exposure duration parameters (shown highlighted in red) need to be finalized.
 Correspondingly, there are 2 new Configurations/Pointings specified in the lower table, one for each MSA Configuration and Pointing from the Plans.

 Follow the prescribed recommendations in NIRSpec Detector Recommended Strategies and use the JWST ETC to best determine exposure parameters (Readout Pattern, Groups/Int, Integrations/Exp, seen in Figure 3) that balance exposure overheads and cosmic ray hits.
-The maximum recommended integration duration is 1,500 s.
-For deeper observations, additional duplicate exposures can be specified in the MOS observation template Configurations/Pointings area to obtain the total exposure time needed on sources.
-It is also possible to adjust the exposure duration parameters in the Exposure Specification area of the template.
+The maximum recommended integration duration is 1500 s.
+In general, it is better from the perspective of overheads to have more groups than integrations, up to the limiting integration duration.
+Then, it is better to have more integrations than exposures, up to the limiting exposure duration of 10,000s.
+The exposure duration parameters can be entered into the Exposure Specification area of the template.
 The editing buttons for these tables are activated when an exposure specification is highlighted.
+For deeper observations, additional duplicate exposures can be specified in the MOS observation template Configurations/Pointings area (the lower table in Figure 3) to obtain the total exposure time needed on sources.

-To make a plan at a fixed pointing, insert the pointing corresponding to the Center of the MSA and set the search grid Width and Height to 0" in the MPT Planner, but make sure the Search Step Size is non-zero.
-See the figure below.
+To make a plan at a fixed pointing, select the Grid Search Pointing Mode option.
+Insert the pointing corresponding to the Center of the MSA and set the search grid Width and Height to 0" in the MPT Planner.
+See Figure 4 below.
 MPT will design the associated MSA Configuration for the Primary and Filler Candidate Sets in an optimal way using the fixed pointing and APA specified in the Planner.

-If it is not strictly required for your science, allowing the MPT some flexibility in planning the pointing is usually preferred for obtaining a more optimal solution.
-You can adjust the Search Grid parameters to search a small area around your preferred pointing, with a fine search grid.
+If it is not strictly required for your science, allowing MPT some flexibility in planning the pointing is preferred for obtaining a more optimal solution.
+You can adjust the Search Grid parameters to search a small area around your preferred pointing with a fine search grid step size.
 Depending on your Catalog density among other factors, MPT may find a pointing which will observe more of your candidate sources.

 Figure 4.
 MSA Planning Tool Search Grid parameters